cortexproject/cortex/docs/configuration/config-file-reference.md

 # Priority level.
 Must be a unique value.
 [priority: <int> | default = 0]

-# Number of reserved queriers to handle this priority only.
-Value between 0 and
+# Number of reserved queriers to handle priorities higher or equal to this value
-# 1 will be used as a percentage.
+# only.
+Value between 0 and 1 will be used as a percentage.
 [reserved_queriers: <float> | default = 0]

 # List of query attributes to assign the priority.